malanchristiansen/terminal-app/README.md

    - The welcome message asking the customer to order uses the gem [colorize](https://github.com/fazibear/colorize)
 1. Menu options: displays beer menu of 3 beers
    - The beer menu is shown using the gem [terminal-table](https://github.com/tj/terminal-table)
-1. User input: prompts user for an order
+1. User input: prompts user for an order.
+A while loop is implemented to handle the user input.
    - To get the users input, the method gets is being used
 1. User input: prompts user for quantity of selected beer
    - To get the users input for quantity, the method gets is also being used